(Instructions las updated: March 5th, 2020)

-We’ve done it!
-Our bears have finally been trained to think of penguins as friends, instead of breakfast.
-And so, we’re excited to announce that you can now connect to TunnelBear on Linux!
-We currently have apps for Windows, OSX, iOS and Android.
-While we aren’t quite ready to build a full application for Linux, we are now offering settings and instructions for manual configuration of a connection to the TunnelBear network (for Giant and Grizzly TunnelBears).
+TunnelBears and Penguins have been friends for some time now, but occasionally that friendship needs an update.
+And so, we’re excited to announce that you can now connect to TunnelBear on the latest version of Ubuntu.
+We currently have apps for Windows, macOS, iOS and Android along with a Browser extension.
+While we aren’t quite ready to build a full application for Linux, we are now offering settings and instructions for manual configuration of a connection to the TunnelBear network.

-Unlike the more common TunnelBear experience “some assembly is required”.
-Following the steps below should get you tunneling, but you will probably need to use some Linux-style ingenuity to get things working with your particular setup.
+Unlike the more common TunnelBear experience, “some assembly is required”.
+Following the steps below should get you tunneling, but it’s possible that you’ll need to use some Linux-style ingenuity to get things working with different distributions or custom setups.
 As such, the Linux instructions and settings are not currently supported by the TunnelBear support team.
-Although we certainly welcome feedback on how we can improve the instructions.

 With all those disclaimers out of the way, here’s how to get a TunnelBear setup on your Linux rig:

 - Open a Terminal window and enter the following command (you may find some of these packages already installed by default on Fedora):

 sudo apt-get install network-manager-openvpn-gnome

 Download the latest TunnelBear OpenVPN configuration files from here